Cause: Bacterium Coxiella burnetii.

 Legal Reporting Requirements

-- Health care facilities: notifiable to local health jurisdiction within 24 hours.
+- Health care providers and Health care facilities: notifiable to local health jurisdiction within 24 hours.

-- Laboratories: Coxiella burnetii notifiable to local health jurisdiction within 24 hours; specimen submission is required – culture (2 business days).
+- Laboratories: notifiable to local health jurisdiction within 24 hours; submission required – specimen associated with a presumptive positive result, within 2 business days

 - Veterinarians: Suspected human cases notifiable within 24 hours to the local health jurisdiction; animal cases notifiable to Washington State Department of Agriculture (see: https://app.leg.wa.gov/wac/default.aspx?cite=16-70)